TruenoDB/trueno-python-driver/README.md

-# thruster-python-driver
+# Trueno-Python-Driver
-Python driver for the TruenoDB graph database.
+Python driver for the TruenoDB Graph Database.